 Wildlife biologist Doug Smith, who is in charge of the Yellowstone Wolf Project, says a person’s chance of seeing wolves in Yellowstone from the roadside is really good—if you’re patient.
 During the winters of 1995 and 1996, a total of 31 gray wolves were reintroduced to Yellowstone from Canada.
-As of early 2008, there were approximately 171 wolves in 11 packs inside Yellowstone Park, with 400 wolves inhabiting the greater Yellowstone region.
+As of early 2014, there were approximately 104 wolves in 11 packs inside Yellowstone Park.

 Where to view wolves: In Yellowstone, the Lamar Valley is home to the park’s largest pack, the Druid Peak pack.
 More than 100,000 visitors have reported seeing wolves inside Yellowstone since their reintroduction in 1995.

 Yellowstone is home to about 3,500 bison (sometimes called buffalo).
 Bison are respected not only for their size, but also for their resilience.
 At the turn of the century, America’s wild bison—which at one time numbered 60 million— had dwindled to about two dozen animals.